 The same goes for determining your credit limit.
 The card issuer will take into account factors like your credit score, credit utilization, income and housing payments when establishing your credit limit.
 Remember that the credit limit may be less than you expected and therefore less than your current outstanding balance.
 To successfully raise your limit, you usually need an adjustment in your financial situation, like increased income or lower housing payment, or an extended period of paying your bills on time, which obviously isn't a great option if you're qualifying for a balance transfer to take advantage of an introductory 0% APR period.

-The Introductory APR is the APR applied toward your balance (including balance transfers and purchases in most cases) for the first 12 to 21 months of card ownership, depending on the card.
-The Standard APR is the APR applied toward your balance after the introductory period ends.
-The Penalty APR is applied toward your balance if you miss more than one payment in six months, usually, but depends on the individual card and your card issuer.
+The introductory APR is the APR applied toward your balance (including balance transfers and purchases in most cases) for the first six to 21 months of card ownership, depending on the card.
+The standard APR is the APR applied toward your balance after the introductory period ends.
+The penalty APR is applied toward your balance if you miss more than one payment in six months, usually, but depends on the individual card and your card issuer.

 How long will it take to complete a balance transfer?

 It may take anywhere between 10 days and six weeks to complete a balance transfer, after receiving your new card and cardholder agreement.
 It's also important to note that some card issuers, such as Citi, make balance transfers available at their discretion, and could therefore decline a transfer request.
 And you should probably still pay the minimum on the old card's balance until you've confirmed that the transfer was completed, so you don't run the risk of fees or penalties.

 Who can qualify for a balance transfer credit card?

 In order to qualify for a top-rated balance transfer credit card, you'll need good credit.
 All of the cards recommended above require good to excellent credit scores, meaning FICO scores of 670 to 850.